Hyatt Regency Grand Cypress

 Below is a list of the closest hospital and urgent care centers to the conference venue.

-We recommend that you apply for your Visa at least three months in advance.
+We recommend that you apply for your visa at least three months in advance.
 Currently there is a mandatory security check period of 30 days for people whose passports are issued from several countries.
 U.S. consular offices now interview most applicants as part of the application process.
 Please ensure you arrive at the embassy with all required documentation at the time of your interview.
-Note that the ION does not intervene in U.S. State Department’s issuance of Visas.
+Note that the ION does not intervene in U.S. State Department’s issuance of visas.

 Conference attendees requesting a visa letter to attend a conference must: